These Are Things Man Was Not Meant to Know aka: Things Man Was Not Meant To Know

 ''"He drove me from him at last, saying that I was but a common witch in spite of his teachings, and not fit to command the mighty sorcery he would have taught me.
 He would have made me queen of the world and ruled the nations through me, he said, but I was only a harlot of darkness.
 But what of it?
 I could never endure to seclude myself in a golden tower, and spend the long hours staring into a crystal globe, mumbling over incantations written on serpent's skin in the blood of virgins, poring over musty volumes in forgotten languages.
 "He said I was but an earthly sprite, knowing naught of the deeper gulfs of cosmic sorcery.
 Well, this world contains all I desire—power, and pomp, and glittering pageantry, handsome men and soft women for my paramours and my slaves."

 In Algernon Blackwood's "The Man Who Found Out", an explorer discovers the long-lost Tablets of the Gods, reputed to explain the true purpose of human existence.
 Reading their translation causes him to lose the will to live, and the friend who inherits the Tablets destroys the text and has his own memory of reading it erased via hypnosis.

-Twenty Thousand Leagues Under the Sea: For the man of the 19th century, reaching the South Pole would be something man was not mean to achieve.
-In this novel, is lampshaded by Ned Land opinion about the beauty of the South Pole’s icebergs (and those words were said just before the Nautilus will be trapped by them and the crew will go Almost Out of Oxygen).
+Twenty Thousand Leagues Under the Sea: For the man of the 19th century, reaching the South Pole would be something man was not meant to achieve.
+In this novel, is lampshaded by Ned Land's opinion about the beauty of the South Pole’s icebergs (and those words are said just before the Nautilus is trapped by them and the crew is soon Almost Out of Oxygen).